iamkirankumaryadav/Python/oop.md

 ### `__init__()`
 - `Special Constructor` or `Special Method` or `Magic Method`
 - `Attributes` are initialized in `__init__()`
-- It is defined automatically when we create any class object.
+- Defined automatically when we create any class object, and automatically invokes whenever an object is created.
 - `__init__()` function is executed automatically with every new class instance.
 - The arguments or parameters passed with `__init__()` are called `instance attributes`
+- `Default Constructor` : Constructor with no parameters | arguments.
+- First parameter will always be a variable `self`

 ```python
     def __init__(self, name, age, email, designation):